lukewickstead/RandomNotes/AWS/AWS Storage Fundamentals/Amazon Storage/Amazon Elastic Block Store (EBS).md

 lsblk
 ```

-To fomat an attached disks:
+To format an attached disks:

 ```
 sudo mkfs -t ext4 /dev/NAME_OF_YOUR_DEVICE